Coinbase CEO says SEC has threatened to sue over crypto lending program

 “Our door remains open,” he wrote.
 “Hopefully the SEC steps up to create the clarity this industry deserves, without harming consumers and companies in the process.”

-The news sent Coinbase tumbling more the 3.6 percent, to roughly $257, in Wednesday’s trading.
+The development sent shares of Coinbase tumbling more than 2 percent, to roughly $260, in afternoon trading Wednesday.

+The purported enforcement action comes at a time of heightened scrutiny in Washington, as lawmakers and watchdogs look to regulate the cryptocurrency industry, which has operated for years in a legal gray area.
+Wild price gyrations, high-profile ransomware attacks and influencer-driven speculative trading have also drawn skepticism to the world of crypto.
+But entrepreneurs and industry groups have also flexed their lobbying muscles in recent months, mounting a vigorous policy campaign in Washington that power brokers widely viewed as a grand announcement of the young industry’s influence.

+Roadblocks to more mainstream adoption persist.
+“Right now the exchanges trading in these crypto assets do not have a regulatory framework, either at the SEC or our sister agency, the Commodity Futures Trading Commission,” SEC Chair Gary Gensler told Congress earlier this year in one of his first remarks on cryptocurrency regulation.
+“Right now there’s not a market regulator around these crypto exchanges.
+And thus there’s really not protection against fraud or manipulation.”